AIG-ist-tugraz/WipeOutR/README.md

 $ ./run.sh
 ```

-### Get your copy to run offline
+### Build apps by yourself

 > **JDK requirement:** OpenJDK 17.0.2

 #### Get the Maven dependencies from the GitHub package repository

 Our implementation depends on our [CA-CDR library](https://github.com/manleviet/CA-CDR-V2).
 Thus, after cloning the source code into your system,
-you need to add the below script in the *settings.xml* file to download the dependencies from the GitHub package repository.
+you need to add the below script in your *settings.xml* file (*not the settings.xml attached in the repository*) to download the dependencies from the GitHub package repository.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>